-According to the UN, the region is identified as the face of climate change and the world’s most-disaster prone region.
-Despite being admired for its rapid economic growth, the region still hosts the largest number of poor people worldwide.
+According to the UN, the region is identified as the face of climate change and the world’s most disaster-prone region.
+Despite being admired for its rapid economic growth, the region still hosts the most significant number of poor people worldwide.

 Climate change is one of the threats facing the region.
-Natural disasters such as floods, cyclones, drought cost billions in livelihood and GDP losses which can undermine their economic growth and progress.
+Natural disasters such as floods, cyclones, and drought cost billions in livelihood and GDP losses, which can undermine the region’s economic growth and progress.

 According to the project, growing Bamboo can rapidly capture CO2 from the atmosphere and store it in biomass and the soil.
 As a construction material, Bamboo has the “comprehensive strength of concrete and the tensile strength of steel.”

-Bamboo grows in a wide range of environmental conditions and thrives on degraded lands.
-Following harvest in its mature state – after four to eight years, it resprouts and grows again, faster than trees.
+Bamboo grows in various environmental conditions and thrives on degraded lands.
+After four to eight years after harvest in its mature state, it resprouts and grows again faster than trees.

 Regarding the Bamboo’s CO2 sequestration capacity, the project calculates that it can sequester an annual rate of 2 tons of carbon per hectare both in living biomass and long-lived bamboo products, a total of 8.3 to 21.3 gigatons of CO2 sequestered by 2050.
-They also find that Bamboo can be a profitable long-term investment.
+They also found that bamboo could be a profitable long-term investment.

-When used as a substitute for carbon-intensive materials like concrete, steel, aluminium, it can significantly avoid emissions.
+It can significantly avoid emissions when used as a substitute for carbon-intensive materials like concrete, steel, and aluminium.

 To know more about the benefits of growing and using Bamboo as a low-carbon construction material and how it can mitigate climate change, click the links below: